 1 whole Scotch Bonnet pepper

-First, mes amis, put the rice in a fine mesh strainer and rinse it for a minute or 2.
+First, mes amis, put the rice in a fine mesh strainer and rinse it in the sink for a minute or 2.
 This gets rid of excess starch and any other impurities/hitchhikers.
 (This step is not optional – so pay attention, you).
 Set aside the rice.

 At this point, you can add the optional Scotch Bonnet pepper.
 If you do add it, make sure it’s whole, with no rips or tears and preferably with the stem still on it.
-Put your tight fitting lid on the pot.
+Now add the option thyme or rosemary.
+Now put the clean dish towel across the top of pot and and anchor it with the tight fitting lid.
 It’s important that lid is tight.
 In a pinch, put heavy stuff (within the bounds of reason and safety) on the lid to make sure it’s doing it’s job.
 Let the rice cook for roughly 10 minutes.
 Never less than 10 minutes, and possibly a little bit longer.
 Once you are familiar with the rice and the pot that you use, you’ll have a feel for how long it takes.
 DO NOT, under pain of excommunication from Team Rice, lift the lid before the rice is done.

 ** Nutritional Commentary